 Andrew McLoughlin, Director

-Andy McLoughlin is a Transport Consultant with a wide range of experience in transport infrastructure related disciplines, including transport planning, development planning, personalised travel planning, highway engineering, traffic engineering, road safety and highways asset management.
+Andy McLoughlin is the Director of IT Transport with a wide range of experience in transport infrastructure related disciplines, including transport planning, development planning, personalised travel planning, highway engineering, traffic engineering, road safety and highways asset management.
 Andy also led the Community of Practice for Transport at Engineers Without Borders UK for 4 years, working across the programme areas of research, overseas placements and outreach.
 Andy holds a Master’s degree in Road Management and Engineering from the University of Birmingham is a Chartered Civil Engineer and a Fellow of the Chartered Institute of Highways and Transportation.
 Most recently, he has carried out and supervised Master’s level research projects into transport policy in middle and low-income countries, and road safety issues involving commercial drivers in Tanzania.
 He is also the co-author of Engineering in Development: Transport.
 Andy is passionate about the role of transport as an alleviator of poverty and enabler for economic growth, and also has a strong interest in the inter-relationships between the different disciplines of the transport sector.

 Dave Jennings, Principal Consultant